Thulium-Drake/ansible-role-firewalld/README.md

 It can configure:

-  * Zones: create new ones, set targets and configure masquerading
+  * Zones: create new ones, set targets and configure masquerading and set the default (fallback) zone for non-matching traffic
   * Bind interfaces to zones
   * Allow Ports and Services
   * Set Rich rules